duke326/SWE_262/README.md

 - Fork the [JSON org project in Github (Links to an external site.)](https://github.com/stleary/JSON-java) and make it "your own."

-- Add an overloaded static method to the XML class with the signature
+- Add an overloaded static method to the XML class with the signature (marked with // Author: Lai Wang Yu Sun)

   ```java
   public static JSONObject toJSONObject(Reader reader, JSONPointer path) throws IOException {